MikeChampion/readme-generator/README.md

 ## <a id="usage-information">III.
 Usage Information</a>

 Open the terminal and run this using 'node index.js'.
 You'll be presented with a series of prompts, gathering information to build your README.
 Once all prompts are answered you'll have a brand new README that you can copy and paste into your new project.
 The generated README will be in 'assets/js/', this is the one you should copy/paste.
 Please leave the README in the root directory (this README) for reference.
+There are a few sections in the generated README that aren't in the terminal prompts.
+I put these in as reminders to add those if at all possible, as it may be information that comes along after the initial README is generated.
+Remember to correct the path to the project screenshot to where you placed your screenshot.

 ### Project Screenshot